 Hou, like most classic Confucius scholars, considered defending his nation and culture as his personal obligation thus joined the military resistance campaign led by Shi Kefa against a collaborated force of Manchu horsemen and treacherous Chinese warlords.

 But the campaign was defeated.

 When the couple eventually met again, China was under the full occupation of Manchus.
 Millions of Chinese were killed by Manchu armies in resistance wars and for rejecting Manchu’s pigtail hairstyle and ridiculous dress code, yet still, many scholars began to work with the alien regime.
 Hou was one of them.

 Li’s heart was broken.
 She folded the peach flower fan that was returned to her by Hou, said goodbye to her lover and became a Daoist nun.

 Hou also became a monk, allegedly.

 Suzhou Pingtan “A Peach Flower Fan”

 Suzhou dialect is the most tender and musical among all Chinese tongues, which is often viewed as the best for female expression.
-But in fact, it can also be shaped into a rather masculine fashion.
+But in fact, it can also be shaped in a rather masculine fashion.

 Suzhou Pingtan artist Mao Xinlin (毛新琳) sings a piece from A Peach Flower Fan, which is about a Ming Dynasty general who died a heroic death when defending the nation against the alien invasion.